-Your child’s stomach should be empty before the imaging test so that the doctor can obtain the clearest, most useful images.
+Your child’s stomach should be empty so that we can obtain the clearest, most useful images:

-If your child is under 6 months of age you should not feed him/her anything within two hours of the exam.
+- If your child is under six months of age do not feed them anything within two hours of the exam.

-If your child is over 6 months of age you should not feed him/her anything for four hours before the exam.
+- If your child is over six months of age do not feed them anything for four hours before the exam.

-We can also perform the small bowel series if you child has not had an upper GI series first.
-We will ask your child to drink a cup of contrast agent in the waiting room.
-We will then bring him/her back into the fluoroscopy area for imaging every 20 or 30 minutes as the contrast travels through the GI tract.
+Sometimes, we do a small bowel series without the upper GI series.
+The technologist will ask your child to drink a cup of barium contrast liquid in the waiting room.
+We will then bring them into the fluoroscopy area for imaging every 20 or 30 minutes as the contrast travels through the GI tract.
 This test may take several hours to complete.

-How can I help my child feel comfortable about and during the test?
+How can I help my child feel comfortable during the exam?

-Young children sometimes find the fluoroscope, a large machine that passes over the X-ray table, a bit frightening.
-In addition, we sometimes have to immobilize children so that we can position them properly under the camera.
-We do this by wrapping their legs with an ace bandage.
+Young children sometimes find the fluoroscope a bit frightening.
 You can remain with your child in the imaging area during the exam to offer comfort and reassurance.
 You will be asked to wear a lead apron to protect you from unnecessary exposure to radiation.
 We can also arrange to have a child life specialist at your child's appointment to help your child better cope with the stress of the procedure.

 Are there any risks?

-After the exam your child can immediately resume his/her normal activities.
-Because barium may cause constipation, make sure your child drinks extra fluid after the test.
+Your child can immediately resume normal activities after their exam.
+Because barium may cause constipation, it's important to have them drink extra fluid after the exam.
 Your child’s first bowel movement may be white or gray because of the barium.
+This is normal!

-A radiologist will analyze the fluoroscopic images and will share the results with the doctor who requested the exam.
-Your child’s doctor will then discuss the results with you.
+A radiologist will analyze the images and share the results with the doctor who requested the exam, who will then discuss the results with you.